interfect/odrive-copy/README.md

 ## Usage Instructions (for Migrading from Amazon Cloud Drive)

 In light of the recent banning of the open-source Amazon Drive clients by Amazon, the usage of `odcopy.sh` will be explained in the context of migrating from Amazon Cloud Drive to Google Drive.
+These instructions assume a Unix system, and have been developed on Ubuntu.

 0. [Grab the `odcopy.sh` script](https://raw.githubusercontent.com/interfect/odrive-copy/master/odcopy.sh) from this repository.